 All merit awards are renewable from year to year, provided the student is enrolled full time (12 or more semester hours) at Wesleyan and satisfies other stipulated conditions of her scholarship.
 Incoming students may not receive more than one merit award.

 Should any academic scholarship recipient receive additional financial aid which results in the overpayment of the student's bill for any academic year or any portion of an academic year, the Financial Aid Office reserves the right to re-evaluate that student's particular situation and reduce the amount of scholarship by the amount of such overpayment.
 No combination of institutional, federal, or state scholarships and grants may exceed the College's direct costs.
 Direct costs include tuition, required fees, room (standard double room rate) and board.
-Students receiving outside scholarships may apply these funds up to the full value of the College's cost of attendance budget, which include an estimate for books, as well as personal and transportation expenses.
+Students receiving outside scholarships may apply for these funds up to the full value of the College's cost of attendance budget, which include an estimate for books, as well as personal and transportation expenses.
 The College reserves the right to adjust need-based institutional aid if a student receives outside funding, though efforts will also be made to reduce the student's self-help forms of aid, such as work-study and student loans.

 Wesleyan College is privileged to steward many arts and cultural events and share them with the community.
 Most are free and open to the public.
-Wesleyan art galleries are open M-F 1:30 – 5:00 PM and on Wesleyan Market Saturdays from 10AM-2PM.Event listing
+Wesleyan art galleries are open M-F 1-5PM and on Wesleyan Market Saturdays from 10AM-2PM.Event listing

-Tour our beautiful 200-acre campus featuring Georgian architecture, lush green spaces, recreational facilities, residence halls, and worship center.Tour Now
+Tour our beautiful 200-acre campus featuring Georgian architecture, lush green spaces, recreational facilities, residence halls, and worship center.Vist Wesleyan Virtually

 Wesleyan College is home to five NCAA Division III sports: soccer, basketball, volleyball, tennis, and softball.
 In addition, we offer an award-winning Intercollegiate Horse Show Association (IHSA) Equestrian program.View More